The house where Dorothy Stratten was murdered

 By the summer of 1980, she had decided to end things with Snider.
 Soon after that, she sent him a letter and informed him that they were officially separated.

-Paul was furious.
+Snider was furious.
 After wiping out their bank account and selling some of her Playboy prizes, he hired a private detective to tail her and gather evidence about her infidelities.

-Unbeknownst to her, Paul had been flirting with the idea of killing her ever since she flew back from New York.
-On one occasion, he even waited outside her new lover's house with a handgun for several hours.
+Unbeknownst to her, Snider had been flirting with the idea of killing her ever since she flew back from New York.
+On one occasion, he had even waited outside her new lover's house with a handgun for several hours.
 However, he eventually gave up when he saw no signs of activity.

 The police were unable to determine if the rape had occurred before or after the shooting.

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates